 TCP provides a one-to-one, connection-oriented, reliable communication service, where socket must first be established before data can flow.
-It handles two way communications, acknowledgment of data received is sent on every packet.
+It handles two-way communications, acknowledgment of data received is sent on every packet.

 The IP program layer encapsulates each TCP packet with a header that includes the source and destination IP addresses including the packets time-to-live which makes smaller data heavier.
 Thus TCP becomes slower.
 It’s only suited for apps that need higher reliability and where transmission time does not play a big role.

-Driver-passenger applications require real-time, less data to be shared which requires speed in sharing of a particular location.
+Driver-passenger applications require real-time, fewer data to be shared which requires speed in sharing of a particular location.
 TCP tries and buffers the data and fills a full network segment thus making more efficient use of the available bandwidth.
 So it takes considerable time.

 UDP, on the other hand, puts the packet on the wire immediately with lots of small packets.
 This results in faster data transmission.

 UDP is the most used and highly recommended protocol if you are looking out to build a robust, intuitive and dynamic taxi application.

 The use of this protocol enhances the user experience by sending and receiving real-time location information seamlessly.
 Users can track taxi-drivers on a map-view and see them approaching towards them.